Tutorial

 A Quick Recap

 You did it!
-You now have a basic understanding of the GEE code editor and it's different components.
+You now have a basic understanding of the GEE Code Editor and its different components.
 You have also learned how to read a NEON AOP ImageCollection

-It doesn't look like we've done much so far, but this is a already great achievement!
+It doesn't seem like we've done much so far, but this is a already great achievement!
 With just a few lines of code, you can import an entire AOP hyperspectral dataset, which in most other coding environments, is more involved.
-One of the major challenges to working with AOP reflectance data is it's large data volume, which typically requires high-performance computing environments to read in the data, visualize, and analyze it.
+One of the major challenges to working with AOP reflectance data is its large data volume, which typically requires high-performance computing environments to read in the data, visualize, and analyze it.
 There are also limited open-source tools for working with hyperspectral data; many of the established software suites require proprietary (and often expensive) licenses.
 In this lesson, with minimal code, we have loaded spectral, lidar, and camera data covering an entire AOP site, and are ready to start exploring and analyzing the data in a free geospatial cloud-computing platform.